leec651/sublime-omc/README.md

 ## Tip
-* You can key in `tab` to go to the next input field.
-For example,
+* You can press `tab` to cycle through the available inputs.